MightyHelper/ppyd-gol/reports/main.typ

     clip: true,
     width: 70%,
   ),
   caption: [Cells distributed among processes.
-In light grey are shown the ghost cells and in red, the internal cells.]) <ghost>
+In light grey are shown the ghost cells and, in red, the internal cells.]) <ghost>

 The implementation of these strategies is not trivial, as it requires that each node (i) is aware of its local grid partition border and (ii) communicates with its neighbouring nodes in order to exchange boundary information.
 This exchange is crucial for ensuring that each node has the necessary data to compute the next generation correctly.

 In this work, grid domain decomposition will be the primary method applied.
-If time permits Horizontally striped and vertically striped domain decomposition will also be implemented for comparative analysis.
+If time permits, Horizontally striped and vertically striped domain decomposition will also be implemented for comparative analysis.

 This is due to grid domain decomposition being more promising when it comes to scaling.
 As the number of cells computed by a process increases, this strategy ensures that the perimeter stays lower compared to the area.